 Pertemps Final Handicap Hurdle

 The race has a number of different qualifier events, denoting how difficult it is for a horse to even take part in it, let alone win it.
 The qualifying races tend to take place in the five months before the event gets underway, with previous seasons seeing those races take place across the United Kingdom as well as in France and Ireland.
-It was moved from being a Listed race to its current Grade 3 status in 2018.
+It was moved from being a Listed race to Grade 3 status in 2018, which was subsequently renamed as Premier Handicap in 2022.

 The Stayers’ Hurdle